This note is a constant work in progress

 - Reduce time lost to bottlenecks

-- Repeat steps 3 to5 until SLA is met with a good margin
+- Loop steps 3 to 5 until SLA is met with a good margin

 Speed up reads